anderskvist/iAstroHub/README-DOCKER.md

 * /etc/hosts IP address for iAstroHub host is 127.0.0.1, instead of 127.0.1.1.
 * Skychart upgraded to version 4.
+* Astrometry compiled with updated gcc 4.9 suite rather than 4.4 suite.

+## Workflow Changes

+### Patches

+Files that previously lived in "modified_codes", as well as config file changes, are now persisted as patches.
+This way they remain compatible with other minor changes to the same set of files.

+The patch files live in a top level "patches" directory, whose structure mirrors the patch file locations in the container image.

+Patches are created via `diff -u <old file version> <new file version> > <original filename>.patch`.
+When patches are applied, the original file is renamed to <original filename>.orig so that it is available for post hoc inspection.
+If you need to make further changes to these files, make them in the container, and then recreate the patch by running `diff -u <filename> <filename.orig> > <filename>.patch`.

+You can then copy your latest patch into this git repository by running: `docker cp <container hash>:<filepath>.patch patches<filepath>.patch`.

 ## Status